PI4 Stories

 Error: found 6 lint errors

 The recommendations are perhaps not really perfect for this example as we do need a writable file system to be able to perform an update and root permissions will be required as well.
-However, the test itself was successful as it produces a meaningfull output.
+However, the test itself was successful as it produces a meaningful output.

 For a more profound usage of kube-linter see the "KubeLinter documentation" [4].